DavidStancu/Router/README.md

 errors, using ICMP protocols for timeout and unreachable host.

 Core components:
-I. Routing table: contains elements loaded from the given file II.
-ARP table: stores the IP-MAC maps user for packet forwarding III.
-Packet queue: stores the delayed packets and ensures their ARP handling
+1. Routing table: contains elements loaded from the given file
+2. ARP table: stores the IP-MAC maps user for packet forwarding
+3. Packet queue: stores the delayed packets and ensures their ARP handling

 Steps taken for each packet type
-I. IPv4 packets
+1. IPv4 packets
     - verification preocess: ensures the invalid packets are dropped
     - checksum check: checks if the checksum is valid
     - ICMP handling: depending on the error, generates a different message: